nkohari/jwalk/README.md

 More documentation (and fewer bugs) coming soon.
 In the meantime, install it via npm:

 ```
+npm install -g coffee-script
 npm install -g jwalk
 ```

+*NOTE:* Right now you need to install coffee-script globally for jwalk to work.
+Sorry about that.
+I'll fix it soon.

 And then run it like this: